Noise monitoring is the process of determining the sound pressure level of a noise source.

 Noise monitoring is necessary for a vast range of schemes, from large-scale residential developments to aid in a planning submission, to Noise at Work assessments to comply with the Health and Safety Executive (HSE) requirements.

-At Acoustic Consultants Limited we have considerable experience in undertaking noise monitoring for an extensive variety of projects, from new-build schools to the assessment of goods deliveries.
-We only use precision Class 1 sound level meters for all our assessments, and we always issue our results and advice in a clear report format, detailing the process we have followed and equipment used in determining the noise monitoring results.
+We have considerable experience in undertaking noise monitoring for an extensive variety of projects, from new-build schools to the assessment of goods deliveries.
+We only use precision Class 1 sound level meters for all our assessments.
+The results and advice is issued in a clear report format, detailing the process we have followed and the equipment used in determining the noise monitoring results.
 The report will include a noise assessment to the relevant guidance such as BS 8233:2014, BS 4142:2014, WHO 1999.

 If you are working on a scheme where noise could have an impact, please get in contact to discuss your requirements.